airtai/faststream/.faststream_gen/getting-started/context/custom.md

 # Context fields Declaration

-Also, you are able to store your own objects in the `Context` for sure.
+Also, you are able to store your own objects in the `Context`.

 ## Global